stewartweiss/ossd_course_materials/git-collaboration-workflow/instructions.md

       $ for i in 3 4 5 ; do
            echo "feature1_${i}" > feature1_${i}
            git add feature1_${i}
-           git commit . -m "added feature1_${i}"
         done
+        git commit . -m "added 3 new features to feature1"
     ```
     The result of this will be that you created three new files named `feature1_3`,
-`feature1_4`, and `feature1_5`, with three new commits.
+`feature1_4`, and `feature1_5`, and a single new commit.

-    > _Your `feature1` branch is now several commits ahead of the upstream
+    > _Your `feature1` branch is now ready.
-version of it on the GitHub server.
 You did some work and now you are confident
 that you want to incorporate it into the project._

     > _Take a look at `gitg`'s window to see how it changed._